sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic/README.md

 ### NOT

 `NOT` is a negation of one value.
-It is the opposite of whatever the value is.
+It's the opposite of whatever the value is.

 * `NOT true` is false
 * `NOT false` is true